-- Maintain healthy relationship boundaries (they do not socialize outside of the Circle relationship and do not get romantically involved). - Do not give or exchange articles, gifts, phonecards, or rides.
-During a meeting food or drink may be provided. - Circle meetings are to be held in pre-arranged locations in the community and where no alcohol is served.
-Events and activities are to be approved of by the Circle as a whole. - If a Core member should show up for a meeting inebriated, they will be advised the Circle will not meet with them in that condition. - Circles should consist of no fewer than 3 or more than 4 volunteers in addition to the Core member.
-Ideally, the Circle would have a combination of male/female participants and a Core member would not be assigned to a Circle where all volunteers are of the opposite gender from the Core member. - 8.
-Handling Conflicts: if an issue were to arise between a Core member and a volunteer(s), this would be discussed within the Circle group or with the help of the Circles coordinator.
-Core members and volunteers will never, under any circumstance, interfere with or confront each other outside of the Circle activities. - 9.
-Handling Concerns about another volunteer: if a volunteer feels concerned that interaction(s) between a fellow volunteer and Core member outside the Circle might be unhealthy, risky or inappropriate, these are addressed either directly in the Circle or, if this feels inappropriate, with the Program Coordinator.
+- Maintain healthy relationship boundaries They do not get romantically involved or socialize outside of the circle relationship while the core member is in the circle.
+If it is a faith community circle, this does not include faith community events. - It is advised that volunteers do not give or exchange articles, gifts, phonecards, or rides.
+During the meeting food or drink may be provided.
+If it is a faith community circle, requests can be made to the faith community leaders who can follow their policies and procedures. - Circle meetings are to be held in pre-arranged locations in the community where no alcohol is served.
+Events and activities are to be approved by the circle. - If a core member should show up for a meeting inebriated, they will be advised the circle will not meet with them in that condition. - Circles should consist of no fewer than 3 or more than 4 volunteers in addition to the core member.
+A core member would not be assigned to a circle where all volunteers are of the opposite gender from the core member. - 8.
+Handling Conflicts: if an issue were to arise between a Core member and a volunteer(s), this would be discussed within the circle group or with the help of the circles coordinating committee.
+Core members and volunteers will never, under any circumstance, interfere with or confront each other outside of the circle activities. - 9.
+Handling Concerns about another volunteer: if any volunteer feels concerned that interactions between a fellow volunteer and core member outside the circle might be unhealthy, risky, or inappropriate, these are addressed either directly in the circle or with the program coordinating committee. - 10.
+If the core member has a concern with a volunteer, they can contact the chaplain by phone at 608-785-9772 who refer them to a member of the program coordinating committee.
+Or they can email: circlesofsupport@lacrossejailministry.org.
+These concerns will be brought to the program coordinating committee.